ceeoinnovations/product-template/README.md

 6. Go to `components/Navbar.js` and update the hyperlink with your GitHub repository name (line #7)
 * It should be all lowercase and have no space
 8. To publish your website, go to `Settings`, click `Pages`, select `main` as a source, and save.
 You can find your website link there.
 9. Update `readme.md` in your GitHub repository.
-Get rid of all the instructions except for the Links section on top.
-Replace all links with yours
+Replace the links on the top of this page with yours

 ## How to Add a Theme ##
 1. Open the `themes` spreadsheets and add a row to it with a new theme information